XiangyangSong/GWR_Plugin/README.md

 Open QGIS 3 and go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`

 In `All plugins` tab, look for `Geographically Weighted Regression` and tick the checkbox.
-A new icon for Geographically Weighted Regression will appear on the QGIS main panel and in the Vector Menu.
+A new icon for Geographically Weighted Regression will appear on the QGIS main panel and in the 'Processing Toolbox' panel.

 **Note**: In case of errors rising from the Scipy,Spglm,Shapely package, open `OSGeo4W Shell` installed with QGIS3 as `Administrator` and type:
 ```sh